 EAPN’s participation in side-events

-This side event, organised by EAPN, the European Economic & Social Committee, the ETUC, and Solidar, will be looking at new ways of work, and changes brought to labour markets by an increase in atypical, insecure contracts, not least brought about by trends such as digitalisation and robotisation, the platform economy, and globalisation – crucial topics for the policy debate around the future of Europe.
-It will explore the key role the European Pillar of Social Rights can play in responding to these new trends and in tackling associated challenges, to ensure quality and sustainable work and the fight against poverty and inequality.
-It is a timely and crucial discussion also in light of the Social Fairness Package, while also looking at the European Semester as key framework for implementation.
+This side event, organised by EAPN, the European Economic & Social Committee, the ETUC, and Solidar, looked at new ways of work, and changes brought to labour markets by an increase in atypical, insecure contracts, not least brought about by trends such as digitalisation and robotisation, the ‘platform economy’, and globalisation – crucial topics for the policy debate around the future of Europe.
+It explored the key role the European Pillar of Social Rights can play in responding to these new trends and associated challenges, to ensure quality and sustainable work and the fight against poverty and inequality.
+It was a timely and crucial discussion in light of the Social Fairness Package, while also looking at the European Semester as key framework for implementation.

 – What are the main trends shaping the present and future labour markets?